dtgazmuri/SoftwareEngineering/Retrospective/SPG_Retrospective3.md

 ### Macro statistics

-- Number of stories committed vs done: 3 vs 0
+- Number of stories committed vs done: 5 vs 3

-- Total points committed vs done: 13 vs 0
+- Total points committed vs done: 16 vs 11

-- Nr of hours planned vs spent (as a team): 96 vs 102
+- Nr of hours planned vs spent (as a team): 96 vs 99

   (For one story only the frontend test was left and the two others missed the backend test and partially the fronted test)